mavlink/mavlink-devguide/en/services/opendroneid.md

 The RID transmitter/receiver component must be hard-coded by the manufacturer to a certain configuration.
 Some discussion and proposal for this type of messages can be found [here](https://github.com/mavlink/mavlink/pull/1865).
 It would be useful to control e.g. the following items:
-* Starting/stopping braodcast
+* Starting/stopping broadcast
 * Configure the broadcast method (BT4, BT5, Beacon, NaN)
 * Wi-Fi channel configuration for Beacon
 * Message update rates on the air

-No region currently require drone ID publication via the internet (Network Remote ID).
+No regions currently require drone ID publication via the internet (Network Remote ID).
 However, it is possible that in the future this will change from being optional to mandatory for some use cases/regions as a part of the [UTM](https://www.faa.gov/uas/research_development/traffic_management)/[USpace](https://www.easa.europa.eu/what-u-space) efforts.
 Currently there are no suitable MAVLink messages defined to configure a Network Remote ID transceiver.
 Messages to specify the server(s) to connect to, credentials etc. would be needed.